engagingnewsproject/enp-platform/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 4.3 (2021-12-14) =

+Bugfixes:

+* Fixes a bug where Rewrite & Republish copies could be displayed and queried in the front end.

 = 4.2 (2021-11-18) =